Platoniq/wilder-journal/_articles/en/vespertilio-homo.md

 Since the invention of the printing press, newspaper, radio and television publishers have monopolized the power to inform.
 Under their mandate, or editorial line, it was decided what was newsworthy and what was necessary to highlight, who was given a voice and who was kept on the sidelines.
 Consequently, they have also been responsible for the dissemination of historical hoaxes, from the *vespertilio homo* to the [Zinoviev letter](https://en.wikipedia.org/wiki/Zinoviev_letter), among many others.

-In today’s cyber society, **the phenomenon of disinformation has become globalized**.
+In today's cyber society, **the phenomenon of disinformation has become globalized**.
 Nowadays, those who create and spread hoaxes can be both people with certain ideological interests and people with computer skills looking to make some money.
 In addition, the new digital framework has led to a large increase in the number of senders, incorporating new actors into the information distribution cycle who can disseminate unverified content.

-If, in 1835, someone doubted the existence of the vespertilio homo “only” had to wait a few months for the arrival of the *Edinburgh Journal of Science* to verify the information, or to discover that the newspaper had ceased printing in 1833.
+If, in 1835, someone doubted the existence of the vespertilio homo "only" had to wait a few months for the arrival of the *Edinburgh Journal of Science* to verify the information, or to discover that the newspaper had ceased printing in 1833.
 If, in 2021, someone doubts the authenticity of the video of a giant moon, they only have to surf the internet for a few minutes or hours to verify the information.

 Just as the phenomenon of disinformation has globalized, so has information.
 Nowadays, we are facing a paradigm shift in which people are no longer passive consumers of (dis)information, but opt for an active role in the cycle of production, distribution and consumption of information. **The power to inform has been distributed**.

 ### Media for (dis)information

-In late 1938, Orson Wells dramatized “[The War of the Worlds](https://en.wikipedia.org/wiki/The_War_of_the_Worlds_(1938_radio_drama))” on his radio program.
-For the public’s entertainment, the production team (*The Mercury Theatre*) decided to adapt H. G. Wells’ novel to the radio medium and used a news-bulletin format to relate the alien invasion.
+In late 1938, Orson Wells dramatized "[The War of the Worlds](https://en.wikipedia.org/wiki/The_War_of_the_Worlds_(1938_radio_drama))" on his radio program.
+For the public's entertainment, the production team (*The Mercury Theatre*) decided to adapt H. G. Wells' novel to the radio medium and used a news-bulletin format to relate the alien invasion.
 Although warned of the fiction, many people believed the story and panicked, or so the myth goes.

-This event, which was repeated years later at Radio Quito with a tragic ending, is known for showing the power of the media, either because of the panic caused by the fictitious newscast or because of the media’s magnification of what happened.
+This event, which was repeated years later at Radio Quito with a tragic ending, is known for showing the power of the media, either because of the panic caused by the fictitious newscast or because of the media's magnification of what happened.

 **The credulity of the masses in the emerging media gives power to those who control such media**.
 In this context, disinformation is a powerful tool for creating fictitious realities or exaggerating certain events that have an impact on the population and ultimately benefit the interests of those who control the media.